JoseMPena/tamplater/README.md

-# README
+# Templater

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization
+This little project is intended to test Rails ability to:

-* How to run the test suite
+* Customize the rendering stack to look up templates from the database

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* Use Ruby Hash lookup

+* Speed up controllers with ActionController::Metal